Food and drink in Birmingham: Restaurants

 In the latter years of the Victorian era, a number of Italians migrated to Birmingham and occupied a small number of streets off Digbeth and by 1914 they numbered about 700 people, mostly originating from villages around Rome.
 Many were street-traders and sold the first ice cream in the city using broken eggs from the egg market in Moor Street and ice from Fazeley Street.
 Camillo Biglio opened a confectioner's shop in Cannon Street in 1878 and, afterwards, is thought to have opened the first Italian restaurant in Birmingham, Caffe D'Italia.

 An edition of the Michelin Guide for the British Isles was first published in 1911 and stars were first awarded for restaurants in the mid-1920s.
-The edition published in 1925 recommended a single restaurant in Birmingham – The Exchange in Stephenson Place – which was awarded 3 stars which were interpreted as signifying that the establishment was a "luxurious, well appointed restaurant".
-Subsequently no Michelin Guides were published for Great Britain from 1931 to 1974.
+The edition published in 1925 recommended a single restaurant in Birmingham – The Exchange in Stephenson Place – which was awarded 3 stars, interpreted as signifying that the establishment was a "luxurious, well appointed restaurant".
+Subsequently, no Michelin Guides were published for Great Britain from 1931 to 1974.

-Birmingham is home to a wide variety of Asian eateries which have served the people of Birmingham since the 1940s.
+Birmingham is home to a wide variety of Asian eateries, which have served the people of Birmingham since the 1940s.
 The first Chinese restaurant was the Tong Kung on Holloway Head, which opened in 1956.
 In the late 1950s there were also Kam Ling in Livery Street and Tung Hing at 15 Snow Hill.
 Notable also were The Slow Boat, opened in 1961 under St. Martin's car park (this business failed after a public health action for the use of illegal meat in its dishes), Heaven Bridge in Smallbrook Queensway, and, by 1968, The Old Happy Gathering in Pershore Street, which offered more authentic Cantonese cuisine, the earliest restaurants being more in the style of "chop suey houses".

 In the early 1970s Chinese businesses and community associations were gathered around Hurst Street and Digbeth and Wing Yip opened the first Chinese supermarket in Bromsgrove Street, establishing a food empire in Birmingham which now has its headquarters in the Chinese Quarter, along with other fine oriental restaurants.